jmller/diffsimpy/Readme.md

 ## Main Features
 The framework, built on PyTorch as the underlying matrix manipulation framework, offers the following features:
-- **Parallel processing** of resulting electromagnetic fields from any given scattering parameters (S_C) and earlier preprocessing steps.
+- **Vectorized processing** of resulting electromagnetic fields from any given scattering parameters (S_C) and earlier preprocessing steps.
 - Support for **gradient-based optimization** algorithms.
 - GPU-accelerated computations.
 - **Easy integration** into existing optimization pipelines.